TortoiseWolfe/rn_Turtorial_Outline/Themer_001.md

 - Scaffold all standard theme files (including a Markdown `ReadMe.md` and a `readme.txt` for WordPress.org).
 - Create a tailored `.gitignore`.
 - Initialize a Git repository (and push if a valid `REPO_URL` is provided).
-- Package the theme into a ZIP file in your project root.
+- Package the theme into a ZIP file located in the same directory as your theme.

 Happy theming, and remember to further customize the generated files as needed!